Guyana National Park

 Despite its name of "national park", it is not a natural reserve.
 It was built on a former golf club.

 Description

 There is a circular road that is popular with joggers and other city dwellers looking to exercise.

 In the north of the park, there is a pond with captive manatees.
 There are also some in the Botanical Gardens several blocks to the south.

 The Children’s Millennium Monument was unveiled in the park in 2000.
-It is a simple sculpture with a smiling sun, a symbol of the strength and growth of Guyana's children.
+It is a simple sculpture with a smiling sun, a symbol of strength and growth of Guyana's children.
 There is also another beautiful monument: the Wakili Totem Pole.
 This carving was revealed in 2015.
 It represents the balance between man and nature.

-On 5 May 1988, a bronze sculpture of the Whitby who brought the first Indian indentured labourers to Guyana was presented to the people of Guyana by the Indian government.
-It is located in the park.